quicwg/multipath/draft-ietf-quic-multipath.md

 <https://www.iana.org/assignments/quic/quic.xhtml>.

-The following entry in {{transport-parameters}} should be added to the "QUIC Transport Parameters" registry under the "QUIC Protocol" heading.
+The following entry in {{transport-parameters}} should be added to the "QUIC Transport Parameters" registry.

 Value | Parameter Name.     | Specification
 ------|---------------------|-----------------